Put Your Best (Digital) Foot Forward: Website Best Practices for 2024

 Mirek: UI (user interface) and UX (user experience) must work together and enhance one another, to create a cohesive and effective user experience.
 UX involves extensive research and groundwork that is often not visible to end-users.
 Think of the glacier meme, with UX being underwater and UI being above water–including the visual and interactive elements that users interact with directly.

 “Experiment, fail, learn, repeat.
-This is the mantra that I use for UDC thinking.
+This is the mantra that I use for UCD thinking.
 Never give up.
 Always find a way, but make sure the user is involved at all steps of the process.
 More brains are better than one!”

 Watch this clip: